 - Share discounted items on social media to reach your followers and their friends.

-- Connect a MailChimp mailing list to stay in touch with previous customers.
+- Connect a Mailchimp audience to stay in touch with previous customers.

 What are your terms?